All Episodes

 We were actually debating nativity scenes on Courthouse Yards, and they did not know what a nativity scene is.

-So this is this is pervasive.
+So this is pervasive.

 Now, the plus side here is that people like you exist, people like me, others who are out there talking about this.